A composting bin

 Can I put dog poop or cat litter in the compost?

-Can I compost weeds in my garden?
+Can I compost weeds from my garden?

 Search again?